maria901/Parolin/readme.txt

 Changelog:

+What is new in version 6.4.9  build 005724 Domingo 01 Agosto 2021  23:22 codename Normann
+Fixed a bug in the libarchive mode where a read-only file would not be updated generating an error, now it first removes the read-only attribute before writing to it, minor modifications.

 What is new in version 6.4.7  build 005722 Domingo 01 Agosto 2021  19:12 codename McCaughan
 Fixed finally the update for libarchive mode, in the past the update code was not working as expected in systems with some anti-virus because a